 As a result of Confederate artillery opening fire on Fort Sumter on April 12, 1861, and initiating the Civil War, Fred would enlist on September 22, 1862, at St. Peter, Nicollet County, Minnesota, and be commissioned a Sergeant in Company D of the 9th Minnesota Volunteer Infantry Regiment.
 Like many soldiers, Fred may have perceived that the war would be short-lived and the bounty he received for enlisting would provide some additional revenue to support his family.

 Regiments of colored troops were composed mostly of African American soldiers, though Native Americans and other individuals of color served in these units.
-Troops were generally Northern free black men and Southern freedmen and the regiments were lead by white commissioned officers, such as Fred F. B. Coffin.
+Troops were generally Northern free black men and Southern freedmen, and the regiments were led by white commissioned officers, such as Fred F. B. Coffin.

 Organized between December 7 through 14, 1863, at Missouri's Benton Barracks in St. Louis, the 1st Missouri Colored Infantry Regiment was placed under the command of Colonel Theodore H. Barrett.
 Within three months, on March 11, 1864, the unit's designation was changed to the 62nd Regiment United States Colored Troops (hereafter 62nd USCT) and the regiment served in the Department of the Gulf during the entire span of its Civil War existence.